-A.1 SCOPE
+A.1.
+SCOPE

-A.1.1 SCOPE.
-This appendix furnishes general requirements for the certification of Exploding Foil Initiators (EFIs) that are used for safety sensitive initiation applications.
-The purpose of the certification program is to establish fundamental EFI characteristics including the electrical response characteristics, soundness of mechanical design, output, basic safety properties and resistance to deleterious service environments.
-The requirements in this document are considered to be the minimum for certification of any EFI.
-The certification provided for in this document will normally be an interim step toward type certification of an EFI in a system, and will typically be supplemented by additional testing peculiar to the specific service application for which the EFI is intended.
+A.1.1.
+Scope.
+This appendix furnishes the requirements for the certification of In-Line Initiators (ILI) used for safety sensitive initiation applications.
+ILI includes both Exploding Foil Initiators (EFI) that are used for warhead initiation applications and Deflagrating In-Line Initiators (DILI) that are used in ignition systems with deflagrating or pyrotechnic outputs.
+The purpose of the certification program is to establish fundamental ILI characteristics including the electrical response characteristics, soundness of mechanical design, output, basic safety properties and resistance to deleterious service environments.
+The requirements in this document are considered to be the minimum for general certification of any ILI.
+The certification provided for in this document will normally be an interim step toward type qualification of an ILI in a system, and will typically be supplemented by additional testing peculiar to the specific service application for which the ILI is intended.
 Multi-point initiation systems with multiple explosive outputs (multi-point initiators) are not specifically covered by this document.
-The individual EFI, used in a multi-point system, can be evaluated as specified herein when the tests are applicable.
-Any EFI with a single explosive output containing two or more bridges for reliability purposes should be evaluated with only one bridge energized in the tests.
+The individual ILI, used in a multi-point system, can be evaluated as specified herein when the tests are applicable.
+Any ILI with a single explosive output containing two or more bridges should be evaluated with the most severe bridge combination energized in the tests to demonstrate ILI safety and reliability in the worst case conditions.
 This appendix is a mandatory part of the specification.
-The information contained herein is intended for compliance.
+The information contained herein is for compliance.

-A.2 APPLICABLE DOCUMENTS
+A.2.
+APPLICABLE DOCUMENTS

-MIL-STD-202 Electronic and Electrical Component Parts MIL-STD-331 Fuze and Fuze Components Environmental and Performance Test for MIL-STD-1316 Fuze Design, Safety Criteria For MIL-STD-1751 Safety and Performance Tests for Qualifications of Explosives MIL-STD-1901 Munition Rocket and Missile Motor Ignition System Design, Safety Criteria For MIL-STD-1911 Hand-Emplaced Ordnance Design, Safety Criteria For a.
-This document is intended for use for EFIs that contain only explosives that have been certified per MIL-STD-1751 for in-line use and require high stimulus levels (over 500 volts to initiate.
-These characteristics make them suitable for in-line applications (i.e., leading, without interruption, directly to the warhead, rocket motor, or other significantly hazardous quantity of explosive).
-EFIs are also commonly referred to as
+MIL-STD-1316 Fuze Design, Safety Criteria For MIL-STD-1901 Munition Rocket and Missile Motor Ignition System Design, Safety Criteria For MIL-STD-1911 Hand-Emplaced Ordnance Design, Safety Criteria For MIL-STD-202 Test Methods for Electronic and Electrical Component Parts MIL-STD-331 Fuze and Fuze Components, Environmental and Performance Test For STANAG 4170 Principles and Methodology for the Qualification of Explosive Materials for Military Use a.
+This document applies to ILI that contain only explosives that are qualified and approved in accordance with the procedures of or listed in MIL-STD-1316 or MIL-STD-1901 for in-line use.
+ILI shall use only those energetic materials approved for in-line use and ILI shall require unique electrical stimulus in excess of 500 volts to function.
+These characteristics make ILI suitable for in-line applications (i.e., leading, without interruption, directly to the warhead, rocket motor, or other significantly hazardous quantity of energetic material).

-A.3 DESCRIPTION
+A.3.
+DESCRIPTION

-A.3.1 General.
+A.3.1.
+General.